-4.1 The Best Information Behavior Poster Award is sponsored by SIG USE and is administered by the SIG USE Awards Jury.
+4.1 The Best Information Behavior Poster Award is sponsored by SIG USE and is administered by the SIG USE Awards Committee.

 5.1 SIG USE members whose poster abstracts are accepted by the ASIST conference are eligible to apply for the award.
 Authors must include the “human information behavior” indexing category when they submit their posters using the automated system.

-5.2 Applications to be considered for best poster should be submitted via email to the Awards Co-Chairs Sarah Barriage (email@example.com) and Xiaojun (Jenny) Yuan (firstname.lastname@example.org) by the deadline of Tuesday, August 4, 2020.
+5.2 Applications to be considered for best poster should be submitted via email to the Awards Co-Chairs Xiaofeng Li (email@example.com), Millicent Mabi (firstname.lastname@example.org), and Xiaojun (Jenny) Yuan (email@example.com) by the deadline of Tuesday, July 27, 2021.

-5.2.1 Applications must include an Application Form and a copy of the poster abstract to be considered.
+5.2.1 Applications must include an application form (download) and a copy of the poster abstract to be considered.

 5.2.2 Posters nominated by ASIS&T Conference Track Chairs will also be considered.

 6.1 The SIG USE Awards Jury is composed of 5-7 members for each award category, and are appointed by the SIG USE Awards Committee.
 It is highly desirable to have among the members of the Jury individuals who are broadly and historically knowledgeable about the information behavior field, e.g., former chairs of SIG USE and long standing members of the research and professional community.

 6.2 Authors of papers submitted for this award are not eligible to serve on the Jury.